 Get a Free Instagram Lawsuit Evaluation With Our Lawyers

-The Personal Injury & Accidents Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Instagram Lawsuits.
+The Social Media Addiction Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Instagram Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, if Instagram harmed you, or if your child used Instagram and then committed suicide, developed an eating disorder, or attempted to commit suicide, was hospitalized for emergency psychiatric care due to an Instagram addiction or bullying, you should contact our law firm immediately.

-You may be entitled to a settlement by filing a lawsuit, and our lawyers can help you receive fair compensation.
+You may be entitled to a settlement by filing a lawsuit against a social media company in district court, and our lawyers can help you receive fair compensation.